dp90gyu/LeetMetric/README.md

 # LeetMetric
-Developed with core web technologies (HTML, CSS, JavaScript), utilizing asynchronous logic and dynamic UI rendering to display real-time performance metrics.
-Sourced and processed data from LeetMetric and LeetCode to monitor question history, solving patterns, daily activity streaks, and skill distribution using tailored visual elements.
+Engineered a web-based dashboard using HTML, CSS, and JavaScript, implementing asynchronous data fetching and dynamic DOM manipulation to present real-time coding performance insights.
+Parsed and visualized user data from LeetMetric and LeetCode, including question-level activity, submission timelines, problem difficulty distribution, and topic-specific strengths and weaknesses.
+Designed and developed interactive UI components to filter, categorize, and interpret coding trends, enabling deeper analysis of problem-solving behavior and continuous skill development.